ippiki-ookami/AIE/01_Prompt Engineering and Prototyping Best Practices/ACTIVITIES.md

 # 🏗️ Activity #1: Vibe Check

+EXPLAIN HOW DIDN'T TRY TO "IMPROVE" BECAUSE IT WAS ALREADY GOOD NEOUGH

 ## 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.

    ### Response: